How to Make Profit a Habit NOT an Event

 Step Four: Be Consistent!
 Start by doing your allocation weekly.
 Then once you get the rhythm down for a few months and you feel comfortable that you know when your money comes in and when you pay your vendors, then it’s recommended to go to twice a month.
 Those days could be whatever days of the month you want them to be, but as a generally rule we say around the 10th and the 25th of the month.

-Profit First for Landscapers Tip: If you’re in the FREE Profit First Facebook group, I remind everybody it’s allocation day and it’s time to go ahead and do your allocations on the 10th and 25th.
+Profit First Pros – Experts In The Landscape Industry Tip: If you’re in the FREE Profit First Facebook group, I remind everybody it’s allocation day and it’s time to go ahead and do your allocations on the 10th and 25th.
 So if you want this reminder – join us!

 Allocation Process: All you’re doing is taking your money (aka. deposits from clients), whether that’s checks via mail or money from credit card processing, and putting that into your income account.
 Then once a week or twice a month you’re taking all that money in your income account and you’re distributing it into your other four accounts – profit, owner’s pay, taxes, and operating expenses.
 Lastly at the end of every quarter, you do a profit distribution.
 This is where you take a small amount of that profit and celebrate.
 A big part of Profit First is celebration.